A5troGaze/CITS3403_Group_Project/README.md

 # CITS3403_Group_Project
 Group Project for CITS3403.
 Semester 1, 2026, UWA.

+NOTE: All the following code only works in Unix/Linux shell.
+If using Windows, change to WSL.

 ## How to run this game:

 ### 1. Set up virtual environment: